Norman Window Fashions The ‘Best for kids’ Shades from Norman

 But according to the Parents for Window Blind Safety, the one and only way to keep little ones safe is to go cordless, given the number of infant deaths in spite of improvements.
 Any model that had a corded loop or chain carries the risk of turning into a deadly noose.
 And though cordless shades are more expensive than their corded counterparts, what is the price of your child’s safety?

-The three above Norman window covering option make for the safest of window coverings.
+The three above Norman window covering options make for the safest of child proof blinds.
 I wouldn’t dither on, at the end of the day, with an insubstantial argument such as pricing for my child’s safety.